What is Visual Thinking, and why is it important for businesses today?

 Who typically benefits most from working with a Visual Thinking agency?

 Any organisation undergoing transformation or change can benefit from Visual Thinking.
 Leadership teams use it to communicate vision and direction more clearly.
-HR and internal communications departments often apply it when rolling out culture or engagement initiatives.
+HR and internal communications departments often apply it when rolling out culture or employee engagement initiatives.
 Innovation and strategy managers also find it useful for making complex roadmaps more digestible and easier to communicate.

 How do visuals support strategy and innovation?